stidd/curriculum17-18/foundations/units/unit1/README.md

-# Unit 1: Unit Title
+# Unit 1: HTML Intro
 |Lesson|Minutes|Objectives <br> *Coders will be able to ...*|Extra Resources|
 |:-------:|:-------:|:-------|:-------|
 |[**1**]()|45| <li>Coders will be able to use correct syntax to create an an opening and a closing HTML tag for simple HTML elements.</li>  |[Resource 1]()<br>[Resource 2]()|